Knit Waffle Stitch Tutorial

 What's so Great About the Knitted Waffle Stitch?

-• The pattern is easy to memorize and remember
+• The pattern is easy to memorize and remember.

 Uses for the Knitted Waffle Stitch

 This stitch lies flat, so you won't need to worry about creating a border around it.
-It can be used for various projects, including washcloths, table placemats, even make-up remover pads.
+It can be used for various projects, including washcloths, table placemats, and even make-up remover pads.

 Skills Needed to Make the Waffle Stitch